kiehozero/pands-project/README.md

 - [matplotlib](https://matplotlib.org/) - The website describes this library as, "a comprehensive library for creating static, animated, and interactive visualizations in Python."
 - [numPy](https://numpy.org/pand) - The website describes this library as, "The fundamental package for scientific computing with Python."
 - [pandas](https://pandas.pydata.org/) - The website describes this library as, "a fast, powerful, flexible and easy to use open source data analysis and manipulation tool."
 - [seaborn](https://seaborn.pydata.org/) - The website describes this library as, "a Python data visualization library based on matplotlib.
-It provides a high-level interface for drawing attractive and informative statistical graphics.
+It provides a high-level interface for drawing attractive and informative statistical graphics."

 ## Operation of code
 - [analysis](analysis.py) - main script to fulfil project requirements